 To address these issues, we introduce a simple yet strong fusion baseline, namely diffusion model guided cross-attention learning network, termed as DMFuse.
-In the first training stage, to alleviate the strains on storage space and inference process, we directly compress the quadruple channels of diffusion UNet, and train a robust model using the MS-COCO dataset [21].
-Because this dataset encompasses diverse object categories, abundant image data, and various visual scenarios, it aids in bolstering the generalization ability of the diffusion model for fusion tasks, even when model parameters are compressed.
+In the first training stage, to alleviate the strains on storage space and inference process, we directly compress the quadruple channels of diffusion UNet, and train a robust model using the MS-COCO Because this dataset encompasses dataset [21]. diverse object categories, abundant image data, and various visual scenarios, it aids in bolstering the generalization ability of the diffusion model for fusion tasks, even when model parameters are compressed.
 In the second training stage, instead of relying on mainstream convolution operations or self-attention mechanisms, we employ the pre-trained diffusion model as an autoencoder to generate the diffusion features, which can seamlessly transfer its high-quality generation ability to the subsequent fusion network.
-In addition, we develop a cross-attention interactive fusion module to aggregate the diffusion features of infrared and visible images, which can model the global dependencies from local contexts and improve the complementary characteristics of different modalities.
-Finally, a multi-level decoder network is proposed to progressively reconstruct the fused output.